PaciFisting/python-project-49/README.md

 2. A game of solving mathematical equations:  https://asciinema.org/a/DrD7nb1G5ppgXVEypmRh0adMH

-3. A game of finding missing number in arithmetic sequence:   https://asciinema.org/a/sX9Yp3PJvt6ZbdyG2YMd9KaxW
+3. A game of finding greatest common divisor:   https://asciinema.org/a/sX9Yp3PJvt6ZbdyG2YMd9KaxW

 4. A game of checking if number is prime: https://asciinema.org/a/qbohPIxaWbb5gRKBWWLRtF6pn